khushveerk/Keywords-/README.md

 ![IMG_20240914_210453_425](https://github.com/user-attachments/assets/eb069d2b-51f7-4bf1-9df0-630b9de1c1ff)

+# GitHub:-
+A popular platform for hosting and managing Git repositories.
+Features: Collaboration tools, including issues, pull requests, and code reviews.
+Project management features, such as milestones and wikis.
+Integration with other development tools and services.
+GitLab A comprehensive DevOps platform that includes Git repository hosting, continuous integration/continuous delivery (CI/CD), and other DevOps tools.
+Features: All the features of GitHub, plus additional tools for planning, building, testing, and deploying software.
+Integrated CI/CD pipelines for automating the software development process.
+Built-in container registry and package management.
+GitOps A set of practices and tools for managing infrastructure and applications using Git as the single source of truth.
+Key principles: Declaring the desired state of the infrastructure and applications in Git repositories.
+Using automated tools to reconcile the current state with the desired state.
+Continuous deployment of changes to production.
+In summary:

+GitHub is primarily a platform for hosting and managing Git repositories.
+GitLab is a more comprehensive DevOps platform that includes Git repository hosting, CI/CD, and other tools.
+GitOps is a set of practices and tools for managing infrastructure and applications using Git.
+The choice between GitHub,

 # 1. using EC2 in aws

 **First open aws search EC2 then Launch Instance and there select keypair in putty then download it**